OxanaK/BarChart/README.md

 # BarChart
-designing and developing a singl web application for making funny tunes by pressing keys on the keyboard in different sequences, works for different screen sizes
+designing and developing a simple web page and visualizing data with a bar chart

 Try it! ----> https://codepen.io/oxana-krisyuk/pen/bGNYjde

 ## Technology:
-JavaScript, HTML, CSS, D3.js
+JavaScript, HTML5, CSS, D3.js

 ## Images: